IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 <p class="caption">(\#fig:webApp-hierModal)Screenshot of the hierarchy modal window level displaying a path through the hierarchy of the *ae* `emuDB` in its horizontal form.</p>
 </div>

-#### Selecting a path through the hierarchy
+#### Selecting a path through the hierarchy {-}

-As more complex databases have multiple hierarchical paths through their hierarchical annotation structure (see Figure \@ref(fig:annotStruct) for an example of a multi-dimensional hierarchical annotation structure), the hierarchy modal offers a drop-down menu to choose the current path to be displayed.
+As more complex databases have multiple hierarchical paths through their hierarchical annotation structure (see Figure \@ref(fig:annotStruct)B for an example of a multi-dimensional hierarchical annotation structure), the hierarchy modal offers a drop-down menu to choose the current path to be displayed.
 Area 2 in Figure \@ref(fig:webApp-hierModalTop) marks the hierarchy path drop-down menu of the hierarchy modal.

 <div class="figure" style="text-align: center">